 - Students should discuss Journal Club or Formal Research options with their Thesis Advisor

-- At least three CMB faculty trainers must be present at the seminar and must sign the Seminar Requirement form, available on the CMB Forms section of the CMB website (signatures are not required if the presentation is given at a national or international conference not attended by CMB faculty trainers)
+- At least three CMB faculty trainers must be present at the seminar and should be listed on the Seminar Form, available on the CMB Forms section of the CMB website.

 - To meet the requirement of having three CMB faculty trainers attend your seminar, we encourage you to invite your thesis committee members.
 Be sure to give them advance notice.

 - Poster Presentations do not count towards seminar requirements.

 Journal Club Presentation:

 - Journal Club Presentations can be completed by second and third-year students